-- 1. Wekiva River System Protections this set of recommended MFLs are one of the best efforts BFA's peer reviewers have studied.
+- 1. Wekiva River System Protections (Bin 1)- This set of recommended MFLs are one of the best efforts BFA's peer reviewers have studied.
 District staff are to be highly commended for this effort to protect the abundant water resources and environmental human support provided by the Wekiva River system. - a.
-The Wekiva River System is an iconic system.
-Historically, etc. Thus, warrants high levels of protection.
-Easily demonstrated by the protected lands within the Wekiva River's watershed. - b.
+The Wekiva River System is a treasured natural resource.
+Systems within the Wekiva River Basin are regionally important water bodies and have been designated Outstanding Florida Waters.
+The Wekiva River is a Florida Scenic and Wild River, a State Canoe Trail and a National Wild and Scenic River.
+It is further protected as part of the Wekiva River Protection Area, and under FL statutes protecting Outstanding Florida Springs (both Rock and Wekiwa).
+(Wekiva Springshed Virtual Tour (usf.edu) - b.
 SJRWMD's MFLs Toolbox provides robust tools for establishment, revision, and development of MFLs for water bodies in the District toolbox applied in the report: - i.
-Five (5) Standard event-based metrics, IFH, FH, MA, FL, and IFL. - ii.
+Five (5) standard event-based metrics, IFH, FH, MA, FL, and IFL. - ii.
 Specialized adaptive event metrics - iii.
 Wildlife habitat analysis with System for Environmental Flow Analysis (SEFA) - iv.
 Evaluation of 10 Water Resource Values (WRVs) - v.
 Indicators of Hydrologic Alteration (IHA)-developed by Nature Conservancy - vi.
 Uncertainty management.
-Adaptive Management Plan for managing identified sources of risk and uncertainty for Wekiva River system's MFL water bodies MFLs Prevention and Recovery plans. - 2.
-Uncertainties uncertainties remain and may potentially affect outcomes.
-Several critical concerns are identified by this peer review, and other submitted comments.
-Key aspects of uncertainty are identified in several of the following findings and recommendations.
-These uncertainties should be discussed, and then develop a plan to address negative effects.
-BFA proposes that uncertainties be addressed in two phases:
+Adaptive Management Plan for managing identified sources of risk and uncertainty for Wekiva River system's MFL water bodies, MFLs Prevention and Recovery plans.